In re Ah Yup

-In re Ah Yup was an 1878 landmark court decision in the United States that deemed residents of Asian descent ineligible for naturalization.
+In re Ah Yup, 1 F. Cas.
+223 (C.C.D.
+Cal.
+1878) was an 1878 landmark court decision in the United States that deemed residents of Asian descent ineligible for naturalization.
 Since the existing laws allowed only for the naturalization of white people and black people, the Chinese plaintiff Ah Yup attempted to argue that Chinese people were white.
 A federal court in California dismissed this contention with reference to then current pseudoscientific and popular ideas about race, emphasizing that "Orientals" were unfit for participation in republican government because of the unsatisfactory political culture which existed in Asia at the time.

 Case classification

 Prerequisite cases were cases based on racial restrictions on naturalization.
 The first reported prerequisite case was handed down in 1878.
 From 1878 until the end of racial restrictions on naturalization in 1952, fifty-one more prerequisite cases were decided in jurisdictions around the country, all the way from California to Washington D.C.
 All of these had to do with applicants from a variety of countries including, Canada, Mexico, Japan, the Philippines, India, and Syria.
 Almost all of these cases were instances where the applicants presented claims of white racial identity.

 Ah Yup was the first prerequisite case.
 This case gave a sense of what to expect in future cases, as well as the reasoning that reflected almost every other prerequisite case that would be presented in the United States.